semrel-extra/zx-bulk-release/README.md

 * No default branch blocking (no release commits).
 * Pkg changelogs go to `changelog` branch (configurable).
 * Docs are published to `gh-pages` branch (configurable).
 * No extra builds.
-The required deps are fetched from the pkg registry (`npmFetch` flag).
+The required deps are fetched from the pkg registry (`npmFetch` config opt).

 ## Requirements
 * macOS / linux